False or misleading statements by Donald Trump (second term): September 2025 speech at the United Nations

 On September 23, 2025, Trump delivered a speech to the United Nations General Assembly.
 He spoke for nearly 57 minutes (despite having been asked to confine his remarks to 15 minutes, like all other speakers), addressing a variety of subjects such as inflation in the US, his standing in national opinion polls, immigration and climate policies both in the US and abroad, and his personal role in settling international conflicts.

 Many of his claims were determined as false by fact-checkers and the media.
 Trump's claims about climate change were specifically addressed, and some of his political claims elicited backlash and concern abroad.

 Trump's "your countries are going to Hell" speech was also described as "colorful", "combative", "meandering", and "inflammatory", analyzed as a sign of changing times, and as a sign of the "waning of US influence."
-As "Trump has moved to slash US funding of the UN, withdrawn from many of its agencies, and ordered a review of America’s interactions with the organisation", this has weakened its capacity to protect human rights, and "creating an opportunity for other nations to step in and attempt to fill the vacuum", with authoritarian nations such as China, Qatar, and Russia already taking initiatives in that regard, and countries like Chile and the Netherlands having their own human rights and cooperation talks.
+As "Trump has moved to slash US funding of the UN, withdrawn from many of its agencies, and ordered a review of America's interactions with the organisation", this has weakened its capacity to protect human rights, and "creating an opportunity for other nations to step in and attempt to fill the vacuum", with authoritarian nations such as China, Qatar, and Russia already taking initiatives in that regard, and countries like Chile and the Netherlands having their own human rights and cooperation talks.

 Demolition of the East Wing for the White House State Ballroom

 On July 31, 2025, Trump said the new White House State Ballroom being constructed "won't interfere with the current building', wouldn't be "touching it", and would pay "total respect to the existing building, which I’m the biggest fan of."
-Demolition of the entire East Wing began in October 2025 without review by the National Capital Planning Commission, which oversees federal construction.
+The entire East Wing was demolished in October 2025, unannounced and without review by the National Capital Planning Commission, which oversees federal construction.
+On May 11, 2026, at a press conference, Trump said the White House had been "a shit house" in disrepair but, with his improvements, was "tippy top now."

+December 2025 Address to the Nation

+On December 17, Trump addressed the nation from the White House, in an 18-minute-long prime time address that was broadcast live by major television networks.
+News media and fact-checkers declared that Trump made multiple false and misleading statements, especially about the economy.

+January 2026 First Anniversary press conference

+On January 20, the first anniversary of his second-term inauguration, Trump took over a White House press briefing that was originally scheduled to be conducted by Karoline Leavitt.
+In it, he touted the accomplishments of his administration and answered questions.
+News media and fact-checkers declared that Trump made multiple false and misleading statements, mostly about economic figures, foreign and domestic affairs, and the 2020 elections.
+Relatedly, political commentators opined that many of his inauguration pledges had gone unfulfilled.